 This section covers the period when John Pond was the Astronomer Royal.

-Pond arrived at Greenwich in 1811 with his 15 year old ward John Henry Belville who at once began to help out, presumably being paid as a supernumerary.
-By 1816, he had been put on the establishment payroll.
+Pond arrived at Greenwich in 1811 with his 15 year old ward John Henry Belville who at once began to help out, being paid as a supernumerary either by Pond himself or possibly by the Ordnance until 19 March 1814 when he was put on the establishment list as Second Assistant with his salary being paid by the Admiralty (ADM181/24).
 This brought the number of established assistants to two, the two post holders being referred to respectively as the First and the Second Assistants.

 After the Admiralty took over responsibility for the Observatory from the Board of Ordnance in 1818, the extra work associated with a new requirement to test and rate chronometers, the introduction of a second mural circle (which was used simultaneously with the first), together with pressure for observing to take place during more hours of the day, lead to an increase in the number of assistants to six – two additional second assistants being appointed in 1822, and two supernumerary computers in 1825.
 The later were referred to as ‘extra assistants’ and became established in about 1830.

 1807–1835 Thomas Taylor, father of Thomas Glanville Taylor & later First Assistant

 1811–1856 John (Thomas) Henry Belville, also known as John Henry (Second Assistant)